arthur-ehrle/Prometheus-PCA-course/README.md

 ## Metrics

-In layperson terms, metrics are numeric measurements.
+In layperson's terms, metrics are numeric measurements.
 Time series means that changes are recorded over time.
 What users want to measure differs from applications.
 For a web server it might be request time, for a database it might be number of active connections or number of active queries etc.
-Metrics play an important role in understanding why your application is working in a certain way.
+Metrics play an important role in understanding why your application works in a certain way.
 Let’s assume you are running a web application and find that the application is slow.
-You will need some information to find out what is happening with your application.
+You will need some information to find determine is happening with your application.
 For example the application can become slow when the number of requests are high.
 If you have the request count metric you can spot the reason and increase the number of servers to handle the load.